TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 20/Exodus 20.12.md

 ---

-Honor thy father and thy mother, that thy days may be long in the land which Jehovah thy God giveth thee.
+"Honor your father and your mother, that your days may be long in the land which Yahweh your God gives you.